tayloramurphy/dbt-extend/README.md

 ```

 #### is_email ([source](macros/data_type/is_email.sql))
-Checks if a column value is a proper email address.
+Returns a boolean indicating if a column value is a proper email address.

 Usage: